Smoothies for Babies Creative Recipes from our Readers

 These wonderful recipes were submitted by our readers, whose babies are already enjoying these creative concoctions!

-sent them in.
-We recommend that you should always discuss the introduction of any new
+Please note: The comments that accompany these recipes are from the parents who sent them in.
+We recommend that you should always discuss the introduction of any new foods with your child’s doctor.

 Some of these recipes contain berries.
 Some babies react to strawberries, raspberries or blackberries, so you may wish to wait until your baby is at least 12 months before introducing those particular recipes.
-Blueberries, however, are far less likely to cause any reactions.

 From Aysha in the US

-1/4 cup (1 oz) uncooked oatmeal
+1/4 cup (1 oz) uncooked oats

 1/4 cup (2 oz) fresh blueberries (or other berry)